-Study identifies new therapeutic target for asthma, COPD and other lung disordersApril 17th, 2011 in Medical research /
+Study identifies new therapeutic target for asthma, COPD and other lung disordersApril 17, 2011 in Medicine & Health / Medical research

 Michael Croft, Ph.D., a researcher at the La Jolla Institute for Allergy & Immunology, has discovered a molecule's previously unknown role as a major trigger for airway remodeling, which impairs lung function, making the molecule a promising therapeutic target for chronic asthma, chronic obstructive pulmonary disease (COPD) and several other lung conditions.
 A scientific paper on Dr. Croft's finding was published online today in the prestigious journal, Nature Medicine.